-- Motivating Principles - Detect and report as much UB as possible at compile time - Minimize requiring implementations to break ABI compatibility - Minimizes additional runtime overhead for pre-existing code - Does not leave whether code compiles to QoI. - Does not preclude the possibility of better solutions - Minimize requiring implementations to break ABI compatibility - Makes C++ harder to use incorrectly - Concerns - This solution breaks well-defined code. - Right now, classes having trivial destructors and no overloaded operator delete work just fine; some user may feel disenfranchised.
+- Motivating Principles - Detect and report as much UB as possible at compile time. - Minimize requiring implementations to break ABI compatibility. - Minimize additional runtime overhead for pre-existing code. - Do not leave whether code compiles to QoI. - Do not preclude the possibility of better solutions. - Minimize requiring implementations to break ABI compatibility. - Make C++ harder to use incorrectly. - Concerns - This solution breaks well-defined code. - Right now, classes having trivial destructors and no overloaded operator delete work just fine; some users might feel disenfranchised.